Developing the Next National Viral Hepatitis Strategy

 In 2018, recognizing the importance of the National Viral Hepatitis Action Plan, ADM Brett Giroir, MD, Assistant Secretary for Health at the U.S. Department of Health and Human Services (HHS), announced the process to develop the next iteration of this plan in parallel with the National HIV/AIDS Strategy, which also expires in 2020.

-The Office of HIV/AIDS and Infectious Disease Policy (OHAIDP), part of the Office of the Assistant Secretary for Health at HHS, is facilitating the process.
-OHAIDP is collaborating with partners from across many federal departments and agencies to compile the best available evidence and recommendations for the next viral hepatitis strategy to put the country on the path to meeting national goals.
+The Office of Infectious Disease and HIV/AIDS Policy (OIDP), part of the Office of the Assistant Secretary for Health at HHS, is facilitating the process.
+OIDP is collaborating with partners from across many federal departments and agencies to compile the best available evidence and recommendations for the next viral hepatitis strategy to put the country on the path to meeting national goals.
 That work is being coordinated by a federal interagency steering committee.
 Input from stakeholders from all sectors of society from all across the nation is also being collected.
 The goal is to ensure that the next iteration of the nation’s viral hepatitis strategy remains responsive to pressing challenges in viral hepatitis, is focused on the most effective and scalable actions, responds to the needs of disproportionately affected communities and populations, and is based on the latest and best scientific evidence about viral hepatitis prevention, care, and treatment.

 The next editions of both the nation’s viral hepatitis and HIV strategies are being developed at the same time.
 That means that some activities—like gathering stakeholder input—are being done concurrently.
 However, like their predecessors, they will remain separate and distinct national strategies, one for viral hepatitis and one for HIV.